An Archaeologist’s View of Orkney and Shetland

 Day 2 -

 Our ship is due to arrive in Lerwick at 07.30hrs.
 After breakfast on board (available from 07.15hrs) we will leave the ship and commence our tour of Shetland travelling through small communities such as Gulberwick and Cunningsburgh.
 At Sandwick we transfer to a small ferry to cross as foot passengers over to the fascinating little island of Mousa, where we will visit the 2000 year old iron age broch.
 Remarkably the broch of Mousa still stands to its original height of 13m.
 The island is also a nature reserve and is rich in wildlife.
 Storm petrels, Arctic terns and Skuas nest here, and harbour seals lounge on the shore.
 Keep a sharp eye on Mousa Sound and you may also spot porpoises and the odd killer whale.
-If for any reason (weather or boat problems – sadly it can happen) we will visit Scatness Broch on Mainland Shetland.
+If for any reason (such as bad weather) we cannot visit Mousa, an alternative visit will be provided, usually Scatness Broch on Mainland Shetland.

 On returning to the mainland we will stop at Hoswick Visitor Centre for lunch (not included).
 Later we will travel the short distance to the outstanding Prehistoric and Norse Settlement of Jarlshof, with over 3 acres of remains, spanning 3000 years since the days of the Stone Age, including oval shaped bronze age houses, an iron age broch and wheel houses, Viking long houses and medieval farmhouses.